 Regulation is the capability of specially equipped generators and other energy sources to increase or decrease their output every four seconds in response to signals they receive from the ISO to control slight changes on the system.
-This capability is necessary to balance supply levels with the second-to-second variations in demand and to assist in maintaining the frequency of the entire Eastern Interconnection.34 This system balancing also maintains proper power flows into and out of the New England Balancing Authority Area.
+This capability is necessary to balance supply levels with the second-to-second variations in demand and to assist in maintaining the frequency of the entire Eastern Interconnection.
+This system balancing also maintains proper power flows into and out of the New England Balancing Authority Area.

-The primary objective of the Regulation Market, which is the mechanism for selecting and paying resources needed to manage system balancing, is to ensure that the ISO meets NERC's Real Power Balancing Control Performance Standard (BAL-001-0) for balancing authority areas.35 The primary measure used for evaluating control performance is Control Performance Standard 2 (CPS 2), which is as follows:36
+The primary objective of the Regulation Market, which is the mechanism for selecting and paying resources needed to manage system balancing, is to ensure that the ISO meets the North American Electric Reliability Corporation's (NERC) Real Power Balancing Control Performance Standard (BAL-001-0) for balancing authority areas.
+The primary measure used for evaluating control performance is Control Performance Standard 2 (CPS 2), which is as follows:

-Each balancing authority shall operate such that its average area control error (ACE) for at least 90% of clock-10-minute periods (six nonoverlapping periods per hour) during a calendar month is within a specified limit, referred to as L{10} .37
+Each balancing authority shall operate such that its average area control error (ACE) for at least 90% of clock-10-minute periods (six nonoverlapping periods per hour) during a calendar month is within a specified limit, referred to as $L{10}$ .